 A qualitative data collection method, in-depth interviews offer the opportunity to capture rich, descriptive data about people’s behaviours, attitudes and perceptions, and unfolding complex processes.
 They can be used as a standalone research method or as part of a multi method design, depending on the needs of the research.

-How is a depth interview carried out?
+How is an in depth interview carried out?

-Depth interviews are normally carried out face to face so that a rapport can be created with respondents.
+In depth interviews are normally carried out face to face so that a rapport can be created with respondents.
 Body language is also used to add a high level of understanding to the answers.
 Telephones can also be used by a skilled researcher with little loss of data and at a tenth of the cost.

 The style of the interview depends on the interviewer.
 Successful in-depth interviewers listen rather than talk.
 They have a clear line of questioning and use body language to build rapport.
 The interview is more of a guided conversation than a staccato question and answer session.

 The interview is conducted using a discussion guide which facilitates the flushing out of the respondent’s views through open ended questioning.
 Projective techniques can be incorporated into the interview too.